Mickey Mouse in Color

+Content

-The Deluxe Regular editions were oversize, hardbound books measuring 12½” × 16½”, containing 248 pages (216 of which are in full color), with a Mylar dust jacket.
-There were 72 pages devoted to the Mickey Mouse Sunday page by Floyd Gottfredson and an additional 72 pages featuring Mickey Mouse daily strips by Floyd Gottfredson.
+72 pages were devoted to the Mickey Mouse Sunday page by Floyd Gottfredson and an additional 72 pages featuring Mickey Mouse daily strips by Floyd Gottfredson.
 In addition, there are two Mickey Mouse drawings of Carl Barks that he submitted to the Disney Studios in the mid-1930s.

 The book contains special articles and interviews with Gottfredson and Barks, including rare drawings, photographs, and published art.
-Finally, each book contains a numbered 7-inch record, which features a portion of Bruce Hamilton's interview with Floyd Gottfredson and Carl Barks in which the two creators reveal something very interesting about their favorite stories.
+Finally, each book contains a numbered 7-inch record, which features a portion of Bruce Hamilton's interview with Floyd Gottfredson and Carl Barks.